 This policy serves as guidance for transactions in financial instruments executed by employees and contractors (other than Board members) in the Handelsbanken Group.
 The policy applies regardless of whether the transactions are undertaken for the individual's own account or that of a closely related person, a customer or the Bank.
-The policy is to be applied by all companies and units in the Group, with revisions and additions as necessary due to laws or other regulations and established market practice.

 The basic rules are that employees and contractors in the Handelsbanken Group may not execute transactions in financial instruments, nor cause any other person, through advice or request, to execute such transactions, that involve insider trading or market manipulation.
 Employees and contractors with access to insider information may not disclose such information.